IsaacCheng9/lift-control-simulation/README.md

 ### Logging

-A temporary log of the simulations is also printed in the terminal.
+The application prints a temporary log of the simulations in the terminal.
 It records the simulation configuration, people generated, movements of the lift, people pending (if applicable), people in the lift, people delivered, and an overview of people after the simulation is complete.